frozein/frozein/README.md

 ```
 //-- Daniel Elwell --//

-// a graphics and games programmer interested in low-level development
+// graphics and games programmer; interested in low-level development
-// currently pursuing a B.S. in computer science and mathematics at the Rutgers University Honors College (New Brunswick)
+// B.S. in cs and math @ Rutgers NB Honors College
 // working on a video game using voxel raytracing

 //------------------------------------------------------//